kendarorg/HttpAnsweringMachine/docs/docker/multi.md

 This will be a bit harder.

 * Configure a specific bridge network with its subnet
-* Add the openvpn to access the whole thing
+* Add one way to access the system
+	* OpenVPN
+	    * ports: to access via openvpn
+	    * cap_add: rights to mess with dns and network structure
+	    * privileged: rights to mess even more with the internal network and config
+	    * environment
+	        * DNS_HIJACK_SERVER: This will be the ham machine name.
+The DNS that the openvpn will really use
+	        * ROOT_PWD: the root password, to ssh
+	* Socks5 Proxy
 	    * ports: to access via openvpn
 	    * cap_add: rights to mess with dns and network structure
 	    * privileged: rights to mess even more with the internal network and config
 	    * environment
 	        * DNS_HIJACK_SERVER: This will be the ham machine name.
 The DNS that the openvpn will really use
 	        * ROOT_PWD: the root password, to ssh
 * Add the master image.
 The dns hijack is not needed because..it's itself
 * Add the fe/be/gateway.
 Here is the example for fe only but on source there is everything
     * cap_add: rights to mess with dns and network structure